Tomintoul

-The village is on the famed Whisky Trail, which also includes Dufftown, Keith, Tomnavoulin, and Marypark.
+The village is on the famed Malt Whisky Trail, which also includes Dufftown, Keith, Tomnavoulin, and Marypark.
 The surrounding countryside forms the Glenlivet Estate.

-Tomintoul Golf Club (now defunct) was founded in 1897.
-The club and course disappeared at the time of World War II.
+Tomintoul Golf Club, founded in 1897, disappeared at the time of World War II.

 History

 The village was laid out on a grid pattern by Alexander Gordon, 4th Duke of Gordon in 1775.
-It followed the construction, twenty years previously, of a military road by William Caulfeild – now the A939.
-The duke's motivation for his efforts was the hope that a permanent settlement would minimize cattle theft and illegal distilling of spirits in the area.
+It followed the construction, 20 years previously, of a military road by William Caulfeild – now the A939.
+The duke's motivation for his efforts was the hope that a permanent settlement would minimise cattle theft and illegal distilling of spirits in the area.
 Estimates suggest that in the early 1700s there had been up to 200 illicit stills in the Livet glen, with spirits smuggled out over the Ladder hills.